Gagan5278/SwiftUIRouter/README.md

     }
   }
    ```
-3. Create a class name as NavigationStore which confirm ObservableObject protcol.
+3. Create a class name as NavigationStore which confirms the ObservableObject protocol.
 This class will help in navigation via NavigationStack
  ```
      @Published var path = NavigationPath()